metalabdesign/AsyncAwait/README.md

    progressBar.visibility = View.INVISIBLE
 }
 ```
-As you can see, we don't have callback to be executed when `loadFromServer()` is done.
-All the code after calling `await` can be treated like a "callback".
-But there is no magic here.
-See How it works (LINK HERE).
+The point is that you can write asynchronous code in a simple imperative style.
+Calling `await` to run code in background doesn't lock UI thread.
+Then execution _continues_ in UI thread after background work is finished.
+There is no magic, see how it works (LINK HERE).

 ## Usage
 ### `async`

-Coroutine code have to be passed as a lambda in `async` function
+Coroutine code has to be passed as a lambda in `async` function
 ```Kotlin
 async {
    // Coroutine body